ufodisclosureweb/starterkit/index.md

 * [Physical Evidence Related to UFO Reports: The Proceedings of a Workshop Held at the Pocantico Conference Center, Tarrytown, New York, September 29 - October 4,1997](https://www.scientificexploration.org/docs/12/jse_12_2_sturrock.pdf)
 * [The Wilson Memo](https://richarddolanmembers.com/articles/the-wilson-leak-latest-developments/)
 * [The UFO Evidence (NICAP)](https://www.cia.gov/library/readingroom/docs/CIA-RDP81R00560R000100010001-0.pdf)

-"[UFO Files](https://that1archive.neocities.org/subfolder1/ufo-files.html)", by UFO researcher Emma Best ([@NatSecGeek](https://twitter.com/NatSecGeek) on Twitter), contains a list of raw document files from projects in various countries from the United States to France to Panama.
+* "[UFO Files](https://that1archive.neocities.org/subfolder1/ufo-files.html)", by UFO researcher Emma Best ([@NatSecGeek](https://twitter.com/NatSecGeek) on Twitter), contains a list of raw document files from projects in various countries from the United States to France to Panama.
+* [The Pentagon 1997 UFO Briefing](https://omnitalkradio.weebly.com/pentagon-ufo-briefing.html) as compiled by Giuliano Marinkovic

 ## TESTIMONIES OF HIGHLY-CREDIBLE OBSERVERS